rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 #### Create a Cloud Server

-Log in to the [Cloud Control Panel](https://login.rackspace.com) and create a Cloud Server from the web interface with the following attributes.
+Log in to the [Cloud Control Panel](https://login.rackspace.com) and create a Cloud Server from the web interface with the following attributes:

 -  Server name: **yourname-HPC-node-01**
 -  Region: **Dallas (DFW)**